jcarabantes/Burparse/README.md

 Burparse is a lightweight HTTP request parser and manipulator designed for developers and testers who frequently use tools like Burp Suite Repeater.
 It simplifies the process of converting raw HTTP requests into Python scripts for further automation or testing.

-When working with Burp Suite, you may often find yourself, create complex Macros or manually copying raw HTTP requests into Python scripts for automation.
+When working with Burp Suite, you may often find yourself, create complex Macros or manually creating raw HTTP requests into Python scripts for automation.
 Burparse addresses this need by offering a convenient way to parse, manipulate, and reconstruct HTTP requests programmatically.

 ---